OpenLiberty/cloud-hosted-guides/instructions/guide-microshed-testing/README.md

 The **withAppContextRoot(String)** method indicates the base path of the application.
 The app context root is the portion of the URL after the hostname and port.
 In this case, the application is deployed at the **http://localhost:9080/guide-microshed-testing** URL, so the app context root is /guide-microshed-testing.

 The **withReadinessPath(String)** method indicates what path is polled by HTTP to determine application readiness.
 MicroShed Testing automatically starts the ApplicationContainer application and waits for it to be ready before the tests start running.
-In this case, you are using the default application readiness check at the http://localhost:9080/health/ready URL, which is enabled by the MicroProfile Health feature in our **server.xml** configuration file.
+In this case, you are using the default application readiness check at the **http://localhost:9080/health/ready** URL, which is enabled by the MicroProfile Health feature in our **server.xml** configuration file.
 When the readiness URL returns **HTTP 200**, the application is considered ready and the tests begin running.

+Open a new Terminal by pressing the window button the top right hand corner of the terminal pane.

-In another terminal, run the following command to call the microservice URL:
+Run the following command to call the microservice URL:

 `curl http://localhost:9080/health/ready`